Missouri's 7th congressional district: 2022

+2024

+Prior elections

 The table below shows how individual counties in MO-07 voted in the 2008 presidential election.
 U.S. Senator John McCain (R-Arizona) swept the district with 63.07 percent of the vote while U.S. Senator Barack Obama (D-Illinois) received 35.39 percent, a 27.68-percent margin of victory for the GOP.
 McCain received less than 60 percent in only Greene County, where Obama may have been helped by the college subplot presence of Missouri State University.